 Surrogacy Income and Taxes – Do You Pay Taxes on Surrogacy Compensation?

-If you are looking to become a Gestational Surrogate, you may have already thought about what you are going to do with the monetary compensation.
+If you are looking to become a Surrogate, you may have already thought about what you are going to do with the monetary compensation.
 Perhaps you are going to use it to make an advance payment for a new house or save it up for your child’s college education.
 You may have even decided to take your friends and family on vacation at the end of your surrogacy journey.

 But have you ever thought about the possible taxes on your Surrogate compensation?

-Your Surrogate compensation may be taxable or nontaxable based on your specific situation.
+Your Surrogacy compensation may be taxable or nontaxable based on your specific situation.
 However, there is a lot of conflicting information flying around about this topic, probably because gestational surrogacy is still comparatively new to the US.
 So, you may not get clear answers if you are a Surrogate asking whether your income from surrogacy is taxable or not.

 That’s why we have created this comprehensive article about Surrogate Mother income tax.
 Here, we will discuss the situations in which Surrogate compensation can be taxed, how you may prevent taxes on your compensation, and who to speak to about this important subject.